 Inventories are stated at the lower of cost or net realizable value.
 Inventory write-downs are provided to cover risks arising from slow-moving items, technological obsolescence, excess inventories, discontinued products, and for market prices lower than cost, if any.
-The Company periodically evaluates the quantities on hand relative to historical and projected sales volume (which is determined based on an assumption of future demand and market conditions) and the age of the inventory.
+The Company periodically evaluates the quantities on hand relative to historical and projected sales volume (which is determined based on an assumption of future demand and market conditions), the age of the inventory and the expected consumption of service spare parts.
 At the point of the loss recognition, a new lower cost basis for that inventory is established.
 Any adjustments to reduce the cost of inventories to their net realizable value are recognized in earnings in the current period.